sonic-net/SONiC/doc/Incremental IP LAG Update.md

 # 2. Database Design
 ## 2.1 CONF_DB
-> Each configuration table must have one and only one manager daemon associated with it.
+> Theorem: Each configuration table can have one and only one manager daemon associated with it.
 #### 2.1.1 PORT Table
 ```
 PORT|{{port_name}}